zbirenbaum/copilot-cmp/README.md

 ##### Comparators

-Two customs comparitors for sorting cmp entries are provided: `score` and `prioritize`.
-The `prioritize` comparitor causes copilot entries to appearhigher in the cmp menu.
-The `score` comparitor only does something if getPanelCompletions is the method used in the cmp field of the copilot.lua config.
+One custom comparitor for sorting cmp entries is provided: `prioritize`.
+The `prioritize` comparitor causes copilot entries to appear higher in the cmp menu.
 It is recommended keeping priority weight at 2, or placing the `exact` comparitor above copilot so that better lsp matches are not stuck below poor copilot matches.

 Example: